 - Carrels and soft seating are available along the back corridor of the Atrium

 - The area on the west side of the building has been designated as a Silent Study for graduate students and anyone wanting a distraction-free place to work.

 - Large tables are placed throughout the second floor for independent study or group study.
-A number of group study rooms are located just outside and inside the Periodicals room and on the west end of the building.
+A number of group study rooms are located just outside and inside the west end of the building.

 - The ANSWER Family-Friendly Library Rooms 206 & 209 are designed as a campus resource to help adult students excel in their academic programs while caring for children and dependents.

 - The Curriculum and Instruction Materials Center (CIMC) is a specialized collection of resources for preschool through high school educators.
 Its primary mission is to assist education majors in the development of instructional activities by providing access to state-of-the-art instructional resources and technologies.